MRI (Magnetic Resonance Imaging)

 When you arrive at the MRI Department, check-in at the reception desk.
 The clerk will ask you for your:

 - Confirm correct name, date of birth, physician etc.

-After you arrive at the MRI Department and check in at the reception desk, the technologist will come get you from the waiting room when it’s time for your scan, go through the screening process with you and you’ll be asked to change into a hospital gown and to remove any jewellery or other metal objects you may be wearing.
+After you arrive at the MRI Department and check-in at the reception desk, the technologist will come to get you from the waiting room when it’s time for your scan, go through the screening process with you and you’ll be asked to change into a hospital gown and to remove any jewellery or other metal objects you may be wearing.

 Note: You may not be required to change into a hospital gown for some MRI exams if you are wearing clothing with metal.

 A technologist will then explain the procedure to you, which varies, depending on what type of scan you’re having.